mko-x/docker-clamav/README.md

 *runs* `freshclam` in the background constantly updating the virus signature database. `clamd` itself is listening on exposed port `3310`.

-This image only serves the clamav daemon, which is not available via http but binary via tcp api.
-For usage via http we recommend using a REST proxy like [clamav-rest](https://github.com/solita/clamav-rest).

 # Releases
 Find the latest releases at the official [docker hub](https://hub.docker.com/r/mkodockx/docker-clamav) registry.
 There are different releases for the different platforms.